ipunkt/docker-gulp-tasks/README.md

 Docker-Image with ready-to-use Gulp-Tasks.

 ## Usage
 This Docker container runs by itself with your given config.
-We have a couple of predefined paths that you may use.
+We have a couple of predefined tasks that you may use.

 ### Prerequisites
 You need [Docker installed](https://docs.docker.com/engine/installation/) and [your user having rights to run containers](https://docs.docker.com/engine/installation/linux/ubuntulinux/#create-a-docker-group).